shield02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 6-answer - Comparing two strings with ==
 * 7-answer - Comparing two strings with 'is'
 * 8-answer - Comparing is really equal
+* 9-answer - Comparing strings for really equal using 'is'